holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Does it Meet Our Goals**

 1. Application can start automatically on system boot
 2. Monit has a plethora of different types of tests it can perform and then follow up with actions based on the outcomes.
-[Http](http://mmonit.com/monit/documentation/monit.html#HTTP) is but one of them.
+[HTTP](http://mmonit.com/monit/documentation/monit.html#HTTP) is but one of them.
-3. Monit covers this nicely, you still need to be integrity checking Monit though.
+3. Monit covers this nicely, you still need to integrity check Monit though.
 4. Ability to add the following later without having to swap the chosen offering:
-    1. Reverse proxy: Yes, I do not see any issues here
+    1. Reverse proxy: No issues here
-    2. Integrate NodeJSâ€™s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing.
-Monit will still monitor, restart and do what ever else you tell it to do.
+    2. Integrate NodeJS's core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing.
+Monit will still monitor, restart, and do what ever else you tell it to do.
     3. Monit provides application statistics to look at if that is what you want, but it also goes further and provides directives for you to declare behaviour based on conditions that Monit checks for and can execute.
 5. Plenty of official and community supplied documentation
-6. Yes it is production ready and has been for many years and is still very actively maintained.
-It is proven itself.
-Some extra education around some of the [points](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit-features-that-stand-out) I raised above with some of the security features would be good.
+6. Yes, it is production ready, has been for many years, and is still very actively maintained.
+It has proven itself.
+Some extra education specific to the [points](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit-features-that-stand-out) I raised above with some of the security features would be good.

 **Overall Thoughts**

-There was accepted answer on [Stack Overflow](http://stackoverflow.com/questions/7259232/how-to-deploy-node-js-in-cloud-for-high-availability-using-multi-core-reverse-p) that discussed a pretty good mix and approach to using the right tools for each job.
-Monit has a lot of capabilities, none of which you must use, so it does not get in your way, as many opinionated tools do and like to dictate how you do things and what you must use in order to do them.
-I have been using Monit now for several years and just forget that it is even there, until it barks because something is not quite right.
+There was an well received answer on [Stack Overflow](http://stackoverflow.com/questions/7259232/how-to-deploy-node-js-in-cloud-for-high-availability-using-multi-core-reverse-p) that discussed a good mix and approach to using the right tools for each job.
+Monit has many capabilities, none of which you must use, so it does not get in your way.
+Many tools do, and like to dictate how you do things and what you must use in order to do them.
+I have been using Monit now for several years and just forget that it is even there, until it alerts because something is not quite right.
 Monit allows you to leverage what ever you already have in your stack, it plays very nicely with all other tools.
 Monit under sells and over delivers.
 You do not have to install package managers or increase your attack surface other than `[apt-get|aptitude] install monit`.
 It is easy to configure and has lots of good documentation.

 ##### Passenger {#vps-countermeasures-lack-of-visibility-proactive-monitoring-passenger}

-I have looked at Passenger before and it looked quite good then.
-It still does, with one main caveat.
-It is trying to do to much.
-One can easily get lost in the official documentation ([example](http://mmonit.com/wiki/Monit/Installation) of the Monit install (handfull of commands to cover all Linux distributions on one page) vs Passenger [install](https://www.phusionpassenger.com/documentation/Users%20guide%20Standalone.html#installation) (many pages to get through)).  â€œ_Passenger is a web server and application server, designed to be fast, robust and lightweight.
-It runs your web applications with the least amount of hassle by taking care of almost all administrative heavy lifting for you._â€ I would like to see the actual weight rather than just a relative term â€œlightweightâ€.
-To me it does not look light weight.
+I looked at Passenger before and it looked quite good when I did.
+It still does, with one main caveat: it is trying to do too much.
+One can easily get lost in the official documentation ([example](http://mmonit.com/wiki/Monit/Installation) of the Monit install (handful of commands to cover all Linux distributions on one page) versus Passenger [install](https://www.phusionpassenger.com/documentation/Users%20guide%20Standalone.html#installation) (many pages to get through)).
+"Passenger is a web server and application server, designed to be fast, robust and lightweight.
+It runs your web applications with the least amount of hassle by taking care of almost all administrative heavy lifting for you."
+I would like to see the actual application weight, rather than just a relative term 'lightweight'.
+To me it does not look lightweight.
 The feeling I got when evaluating Passenger was similar to the feeling produced with my [Ossec evaluation](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-ossec).

 The learning curve is quite a bit steeper than all the previous offerings.
-Passenger has strong opinions that once you buy into could make it hard to use the tools you may want to swap in and out.
+Passenger makes it hard to use the tools you may want to swap in and out.
 I am not seeing the [UNIX Philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) here.

-If you looked at the Phusion Passenger Philosophy when it was available, seems to have been removed now, you would see some note-worthy comments. â€œWe believe no good software has bad documentationâ€œ.
+If you looked at the Phusion Passenger Philosophy when it was available (it's been removed) you would see some note-worthy comments.
+"We believe no good software has bad documentation".
 If your software is 100% intuitive, the need for documentation should be minimal.
 Few software products are 100% intuitive, because we only have so much time to develop them.
-The [comment around](https://github.com/phusion/passenger/wiki/Phusion-Passenger:-Meteor-tutorial#what-passenger-doesnt-do) â€œthe Unix wayâ€ is interesting also.
+The [comment around](https://github.com/phusion/passenger/wiki/Phusion-Passenger:-Meteor-tutorial#what-passenger-doesnt-do) "the Unix way" is interesting also.
 At this stage I am not sure this is the Unix way.
-I would like to spend some time with someone or some team that has Passenger in production in a diverse environment and see how things are working out.
+I would like to spend some time with someone, or some team, that has Passenger in production in a diverse environment and see how things are working out.

 Passenger is not in the Debian repositories, so you would need to add the apt repository.